NicolasPrats/DvBrowser/readme.md

 The simplest way to test the Dataverse.Browser is to:
 * Download [the latest release](https://github.com/NicolasPrats/DvBrowser/releases)
 * Unzip the file in the folder of your choice
-* Run the **start.cmd** file.
-If you run directly the .exe file, it will work, but you will not be able to edit plugins without restarting the app.
+* Run the "Dataverse.Browser.exe" file.
+(For early adopters: the start.cmd file is not needed anymore)
 * Enter the settings of your environment:
   * A name meaningful for you
   * The host name of your instance (without the _https://_)